 This page appears in the Google index, but for some reason Google could not read the content.
 Possible reasons are that the page might be cloaked to Google or the page might be in a format that Google can't index.
 This is not a case of robots.txt blocking.
 Inspect the page, and look at the Coverage section for details.

 You can see your indexed URL count in the graph on the summary page.
 You can see an example list of URLs and more information about them by clicking View data about indexed pages below the graph.

 The page has been indexed successfully.
-However, it might have other issues that should be addressed, such as mobile usability or structured data issues.
+However, it might have other issues that should be addressed, such as structured data issues.
 Any other issues will be described in the appropriate section in the URL Inspection report.